Police search for motive in Florida shooting spree that killed 3, including a journalist covering one of the shootings - KTVZ

 Spectrum News 13 also thanked employees of competing news outlets for rushing to their colleagues’ aid.

-“Some of our competitors … rushed to the aid of our colleagues, and we want them to know how much we appreciate them,” co-anchor Tammie Fields said.
+“Some of our competitors … rushed to the aid of our colleagues, and we want them to know how much we appreciate them,” anchor Tammie Fields said.
 “Because when danger was happening, they could have run the other way.
-But apparently they ran right over to our crews and helped,”
+But apparently they ran right over to our crews and helped.”

 Luana Munoz, a reporter for CNN affiliate WESH in Orlando, described an emotional scene after her fellow journalist died.
 Her colleagues had left the crime scene on Hialeah Street moments before the shooting, according to the station.